Privacy Notice 2019

 Collecting pupil information

-We intend to collect consent to process information for photos/videos, school trips and administration of medication; please note, you have a right to withdraw consent at any time and can contact the school to do this.
+We intend to collect consent to process information for photos, school trips; please note, you have a right to withdraw consent at any time and can contact the school to do this.

 If you provide us with contact details of others, for example, in case of emergency or when you may not be available please ensure that they are aware their information has been passed to the school.